 All application documents must be uploaded through the online submission form.
 Applications sent by email will not be accepted.
 Incomplete proposals will be considered ineligible.

-The deadline for submission will be 23 October 2019 (12:00 Swiss time).
-The online submission form will be closed on the deadline date.
+The deadline for submission, for the 2020 edition, has not been decided yet.
+Once it is, the online submission form will be closed on the deadline date.
 No late applications will be accepted – no exceptions!